tachyon-beep/comfyui-simplefeed/README.md

  * Set oldest to newest or newest to oldest.

 Bug reports and feature suggestions welcome, but I would like to keep this lightweight.

+I originally wrote this as a pull to custom-scripts but it was [quite reasonably] pushed back due to the scale/complexityo of changes.
+They will run together, just hide one image feed or the other.